zio/zio/docs/datatypes/contextual/index.md

 - **Service Implementation** is done by implementing interfaces using _classes_ or creating _new object_ of the interface.
 - **Defining Dependencies** is done by using _constructors_.
 They allow us to build classes, give their dependencies.
 This is called constructor-based dependency injection.

-We have a similar analogy in Module Pattern, except instead of using _constructors_ we use **`ZLayer`** to define dependencies.
+We have a similar analogy in Service Pattern, except instead of using _constructors_ we use **`ZLayer`** to define dependencies.
 So in ZIO fashion, we can think of `ZLayer` as a service constructor.

-### Module Pattern
+### Service Pattern

-Writing services in ZIO using _Module Pattern_ is much similar to the object-oriented way of defining services.
+Writing services in ZIO using _Service Pattern_ is much similar to the object-oriented way of defining services.
 We use scala traits to define services, classes to implement services, and constructors to define service dependencies.
 Finally, we lift the class constructor into the `ZLayer`.

-Let's start learning this module pattern by writing a `Logging` service:
+Let's start learning this service pattern by writing a `Logging` service:

 1. **Service Definition** — Traits are how we define services.
 A service could be all the stuff that is related to one concept with singular responsibility.
 We define the service definition with a trait named `Logging`: